dhdannychoi/academic-kickstart/content/publication/feministbacklash/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["4"]
+publication_types = ["3"]

 # Publication name and optional abbreviated version.
 publication = "Working Paper"
 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "​We conduct a field experiment that seeks to probe the mechanisms underpinning discrimination against immigrant minorities.
-Whereas existing research has investigated how in-group bias or economic interest affect discrimination against immigrants, less attention has been devoted to examining the role of gender.
-We hypothesize that negative stereotypes regarding gender norms among Muslims will make the perceived threat posed by immigration more salient among women rather than men in the host country.
-Our field intervention exposes unknowing bystanders from the host population to a brief social encounter with a confederate.
-We experimentally manipulate the religiosity of the confederate, her ethnic identity/immigrant status, and the nature of beliefs she espouses regarding the role of women in the household.
-We collect outcomes two ways: first, by observing whether bystanders provide help to the confederate in need of assistance, and second, by inviting bystanders to complete a putatively unrelated online survey that probes attitudes towards immigration.
-The fieldwork for this experiment is scheduled for Germany in the Summer of 2019." abstract_short = ""
+abstract = "​We probe the extent which discrimination against Muslim immigrants in democratic societies is driven by perceptions of cultural threat posed by political Islam.
+We hypothesize that host population stereotypes regarding conservative attitudes held by Muslims towards women and their role in society is a key mechanism underpinning anti-immigrant discrimination.
+We test this “feminist opposition” hypothesis using a large-scale field intervention in 23 cities across three German states, during which 3,800 unknowing bystanders were exposed to a brief social encounter with a confederate.
+We vary the religion/religiosity of the confederate, her ethnic identity, and the nature of beliefs she espouses regarding the role of women in the household.
+Our analysis shows a significant reduction in the level of discrimination towards Muslim confederates when bystanders are exposed to information revealing that the confederate holds progressive attitudes towards women.
+This effect is primarily driven by female bystanders, who no longer seem to discriminate against Muslim confederates vis-à-vis native confederates when they receive this information.
+We do not observe similar reduction in discrimination among male bystanders.
+Our results highlight the centrality of ideational stereotypes in structuring opposition against immigration." abstract_short = ""

 # Is this a selected publication? (true/false)